amrit-GH23/rock_paper_scissors/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is open-source and free to use.

 ---